Rover Company: Mergers to LMC and BL

 In 1967, Rover became part of the Leyland Motor Corporation (LMC), which already owned Triumph.
 The next year, LMC merged with British Motor Holdings (BMH) to become the British Leyland Motor Corporation (BLMC).
+Rover was grouped together with Triumph and Jaguar in the Specialist Division, which was the performance-luxury division of BLMC.
 This was the beginning of the end for the independent Rover Company, as the Solihull-based company's heritage drowned beneath the infamous industrial relations and managerial problems that beset the British motor industry throughout the 1970s.